 Days 1 - 3

-Palmwag is beautifully located along a palm-lined tributary of the Uniab River.
+Palmwag is a nature reserve idyllically located along a palm-lined tributary of the Uniab River.
 Water is scarce in this area, so the river’s presence often lures elephants closer to the camps.
-Palmwag is situated halfway between Swakopmund and Etosha and is the ideal base from which to see the sights of the Kunene region or embark on one of the many local hiking trails.
+Palmwag is situated halfway between Swakopmund and Etosha, and is the ideal base from which to see the sights of the Kunene region or embark on one of the many local hiking trails.
+The reserve is notable for its unusual species of palm tree, the hyphaena pertesiana, and for being home to the largest population of south-western black rhinos in Africa.
+Animal lovers can also get a peek at leopard, lion, cheetah, mountain zebra, Angolan giraffe, springbok, kudu, and African bush elephant.

 Days 3 - 6